OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 > [!NOTE]
 > The `Range.getRangeEdge` and `Range.getExtendedRange` methods are currently only available in ExcelApiOnline 1.1.
 To learn more, see [Excel JavaScript API online-only requirement set](../reference/requirement-sets/excel-api-online-requirement-set.md).

-The [Range.getRangeEdge](/javascript/api/excel/excel.range#getRangeEdge_direction__activeCell_) and [Range.getExtendedRange](/javascript/api/excel/excel.range#getExtendedRange_directionString__activeCell_) methods let your add-in replicate the behavior of the keyboard selection shortcuts, selecting the edge of the used used range based on the currently selected range.
-See [Get used range](excel-add-ins-ranges-get.md#get-used-range) to learn more about used ranges.
+The [Range.getRangeEdge](/javascript/api/excel/excel.range#getRangeEdge_direction__activeCell_) and [Range.getExtendedRange](/javascript/api/excel/excel.range#getExtendedRange_directionString__activeCell_) methods let your add-in replicate the behavior of the keyboard selection shortcuts, selecting the edge of the used range based on the currently selected range.
+To learn more about used ranges, see [Get used range](excel-add-ins-ranges-get.md#get-used-range).

 In the following screenshot, the used range is the table with values in each cell, **C5:F12**.
 The empty cells outside this table are outside the used range.